Things to do in Barbados

 At specific points, you can even disembark and walk along a stunning waterfall.
 A great photo opportunity!
 The visitor’s center provides refreshments and showcases a wide variety of handicrafts and artifacts collected from various sites island-wide.

 For nature lovers, Welchman Hall Gully in central St. Thomas is the ideal attraction.
-The three-quarter-mile long gully is striking, a mixture of a tropical rain forest with Barbadian as well as exotic plants.
-Welchman Hall Gully is geologically still connected to Harrison’s Cave and came about as a result of collapsed caves.
+The three-quarter-mile-long gully is striking, a mixture of a tropical rain forest with Barbadian and exotic plants.
+Welchman Hall Gully is geologically still connected to Harrison’s Cave and came about due to collapsed caves.
 You will see there is still some evidence of stalactites and stalagmites as you walk through.
 Another one not to be missed!

 The Barbadian Green Monkey is also another common sight in the gully as it provides food, shelter and is a passageway to other ravines for these monkeys.

 — Rent a Limo